vince-nlp/aclrollingreview/_posts/2024-04-01-reviewing-workload-requirement.md

 Example of an incomplete profile, missing all the key fields:
 <img width="1321" alt="Screenshot 2024-04-01 at 12 45 15 PM" src="https://github.com/acl-org/aclrollingreview/assets/65343158/1f994663-cee5-4f53-835d-aabe3aefc6ff">

-Understandably, there will be several exceptions to this requirement, and we will be more than happy to accommodate papers falling under the following exceptions:
-1. A paper whose authors are new to our community.
-2. A paper whose authors have not met requirement **2**.
-3. A paper whose authors are already involved in the reviewing process in some capacity (as Area Chairs, as Senior Area Chairs, etc).

 However, based on our empirical experience, most papers do not fall under these exceptions.